mbrukman/sense-engine/README.md

 familiar with NodeJS modules, writing an engine for Sense is simple.

-Engines just implement a basic Engine API and include a `sense` entry in the modules `package.json`.
+Engines just implement a basic Engine API and include a `sense` entry in the modules `package.json` file.
 Full details are below.
-There's also is a simple example to get you started in the `examples` folder.
-For a real example, see Sense's [JavaScript](http://github.com/SensePlatform/sense-js-engine) engine.
+The `examples` folder includes a simple engine to get you started.
+For a more complete example, see Sense's [JavaScript](http://github.com/SensePlatform/sense-js-engine) engine.

 ## Installing a New Engine